sthomasmeyer/ap-csp-create-task-poem-generator-exemplar/README.md

 1. Describes the overall **purpose** of the program

-   _The purpose of this program is to provide users with a fun and creative way to generate poetry._
+   _This program provides users with a fun, creative way to generate poetry.
+It's a powerful tool that leverages an algorithm to help users engage in acts of creative expression._

 2. Describes what **functionality** of the program is demonstrated in the video